yurifialho/tsp_compare/README.md

 2.2) The file exact.py solve the problem with dynamic program;
 2.3) The file ant_colony solve the problem with heuristc;

-run: python exect.py or python ant_conoly.py
+run: python main.py it will execute both algorithms exact.py and ant_colony.py